Pivotality, twisted centres and the anti-double of a Hopf monad: Monoidal categories, bimodule categories and the centre construction

 Braidings are depicted in the graphical calculus by crossings of strings subject to Reidemeister-esque identities, see \cite{Selinger2011}.
-In the following figure, we show from left to right a braiding, its inverse, the hexagon identity \eqref{eq: hexagon_axiom_left_hand_side} and the naturality of the braiding in its first argument.
+The following figure shows a braiding, its inverse, the hexagon identity, and the naturality of the braiding in its first argument.